hbctraining/Training-modules/README.md

 This repository has teaching materials for **2-3 hour**, hands-on workshops covering a variety of topics related to bioinformatics data analysis.
 The workshops will lead participants through performing different types of analyses using R/RStudio or Linux.

 Some workshops will require a working knowledge of R or completion of the [Introduction to R workshop](https://hbctraining.github.io/Training-modules/IntroR).
 Other workshops will require a working knowledge of the bash scripting language or completion of the [Introduction to Unix workshop](https://hbctraining.github.io/Training-modules/Intro_shell/).

+See our current workshop schedule on our [training website](http://bioinformatics.sph.harvard.edu/training/).

 ** **NOTE: Detailed information** and **preparation instructions** for each of the workshops can be found by clicking on the workshop links in the table below.

-> These materials are developed for a trainer-led workshop, but also amenable to self-guided learning.

 > Workshop introduction slides are available [here](https://github.com/hbctraining/Training-modules/raw/master/Intro_current_topics.pdf).